passport/www.passportjs.org/books/tutorials/password/README.md

 # Introduction

-We will build a todo list app in this tutorial, complete with functionality that allows users to sign in using a username and password.
+We will build a todo list app in this tutorial, complete with functionality that allows users to sign in with a username and password.
 This tutorial will teach you how to use Passport for authentication.

 If you want to see where we are headed, here's an example of the final result: